M-arcus/cloudron-docs/knowledgebase/docs/backups.md

 ### DigitalOcean Spaces

-To store backups on [DigitalOcean Spaces](https://blog.digitalocean.com/introducing-spaces-object-storage/), use the `DigitalOcean Spaces` backend.
+To store backups on [DigitalOcean Spaces](https://blog.digitalocean.com/introducing-spaces-object-storage/), use the `DigitalOcean Spaces` provider.

 <br/>